This website is intended for use by patients and caregivers in the US only.

 Stay connected with the PKU community.

-Stay informed about PKU management by attending an event or watching a live event on Facebook.
+Stay informed about managing PKU by attending an event or watching a live event on Facebook.
 If you attend an in-person event, you can meet other people living with PKU, learn about PKU management, and build your circle of support.

 See upcoming events